Hey Nutrition Lady

 Enter your email below & I'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from me each week!

-These easy Vegetarian Burrito Bowls are a dinner time dream come true.
-They're un-fancy, un-fussy, and unbelievably delicious.
-And if you can chop up some veggies and throw them into a pan, then you, dear reader, are highly qualified to make this recipe.
+Best of all, there’s no complicated technique required.
+If you can chop some vegetables, open a can of beans, and throw everything into a pan, then you, dear reader, are highly qualified to make this recipe.

 sweet potatoes, red pepper, lime, cilantro, red onion, zucchini, jalapenos, black beans, and spices on a grey background